aixoss/aix-puppet/README.md

    <b>yes</b> and <b>no</b>.
 By default, <b>no</b> is assumed, meaning that suma download won't be
    done again if expected results of suma download can be found under <b>root</b> directory.
-   If set to <b>yes</b>, this parameter can force a new suma download (even if this suma download was already done, and can be found under <b>root</b> directory) and can force the building of a new NIM lpp_source resource (even if this NIM lpp_source resource already exists).
+   If set to <b>yes</b>, this parameter can force a new suma download (even if this suma download was already done, and if it can be found under <b>root</b> directory) and can force the building of a new NIM lpp_source resource (even if this NIM lpp_source resource already exists).
 ##### Explanations
  The aim of this provider is to provide download services using suma functionality.<br>
  Suma requests are generated so that updates are downloaded from Fix Central.<br>